 Service monitoring and load balancing

-Kubernetes can discover a container using a DNS name or IP address.
-Kubernetes can also load balance and distribute network traffic so that deployments are more stable.
+Kubernetes uses a DNS name or IP address to discover a container.
+Kubernetes can also load balance and distribute network traffic to stabilize deployments.

 Automatic deployment and rollbacks